mjones029/Telemetry_Network_Simulations/README.md

 ## Other notes:

 File naming system has been removed from all scripts.
-To insert personal file naming system, search any given R file for "<insert naming structure>" to identify locations where a file name is needed.
+To insert personal file naming system, search any given R file for "insert naming structure" to identify locations where a file name is needed.